Q: What is REACH Challenge?

 Q: How much does it cost to participate in REACH Challenge and what is included?

-A: Registration fee includes access to the REACH Challenge Toolkit, a valuable set of activities, lesson plans, and slide presentations that are designed to teach students about User-Centered Design, Adaptive and Assistive Technology, Empathy, Prototyping, Intellectual Property, and more.
-Teams will also have help finding a User-Expert, as well as the ability to submit the team’s project for awards from ITEEA.
-Costs are as follows:
+A: Registration fee includes access to the REACH Challenge Toolkit, a valuable set of activities, lesson plans, videos, and slide presentations that are designed to teach students about User-Centered Design, Adaptive and Assistive Technology, Empathy, Prototyping, Intellectual Property, and more.
+Registration fees are as follows:

 Q: Who can participate on a REACH Challenge team?